- Doctor of Philosophy

 Students will conduct research with a dissertation mentor during time in the program.
 Students register for research credits each semester, and their performance is graded by their dissertation mentor.

-The written qualifying exam is given at the end of the first year of study.
-The dissertation proposal is completed in the third year of study.
-Admission to Ph.D. candidacy occurs following the successful defense of the dissertation proposal.
+The candidacy exam is completed in the third year of study.
+Admission to Ph.D. candidacy occurs following the successful defense of the candidacy exam.

 Dissertation Defense and First-Author Paper Requirement